Reflecting Upon Irreducible Mind

 (see our Chapter 6) and the "mindsight" phenomenon reported tentatively

-NDEs report a kind of quasi-visual awareness of their physical surroundings
+undergoing NDEs report a kind of quasi-visual awareness of their physical

-altered states such as dreaming, hypnagogia, and twilight states emerging
+of psi with altered states such as dreaming, hypnagogia, and twilight

-under Ganzfeld conditions also is broadly consistent with his general
+states emerging under Ganzfeld conditions also is broadly consistent with

-principle that subliminal functions emerge in proportion to the abeyance
+his general principle that subliminal functions emerge in proportion to

-of normal supraliminal functioning.
-Similarly, his concept of a "permeable"
+the abeyance of normal supraliminal functioning.
+Similarly, his concept

-boundary between the supraliminal and subliminal regions implies that
+of a "permeable" boundary between the supraliminal and subliminal regions

-persons whose boundaries are demonstrably more permeable, as measured
+implies that persons whose boundaries are demonstrably more permeable,

-for example by the scales of Thalbourne (1998; Thalbourne & Delin,
+as measured for example by the scales of Thalbourne (1998; Thalbourne &

-such as creativity, psi, involuntary imagery and other automatisms, and
+functioning, such as creativity, psi, involuntary imagery and other automatisms,

-recall of dreams and early childhood events, all of which have been at
+and recall of dreams and early childhood events, all of which have been

 to be true but to my knowledge has not yet been seriously investigated,